 Heuristics aim to produce solutions in a reasonable time frame that are good enough for solving the problem at hand.
 The solution produced using a heuristic may not be the perfect or exact solution, but it’s valuable as an approximate or best-guess solution.
-Some problems would require hundreds of thousands of years for an exact answer, but we can product an approximate solution almost instantly.
+Some problems would require hundreds of thousands of years for an exact answer, but we can produce an approximate solution almost instantly.

 The entire value proposition of a heuristic is based on trade-offs.
 Typically we are trading accuracy for time.
 That said, there are several different levers we have to pull when designing a good heuristic.